-If your data are discrete, Minitab can report each category's contribution to the chi-square value, which quantifies how much of the total chi-square value is attributable to each category's divergence.
+For categorical data, Minitab can report each category's contribution to the chi-square value, which quantifies how much of the total chi-square value is attributable to each category's divergence.
 For example, if a goodness-of-fit test rejects the null hypothesis, is this outcome caused by all categories differing moderately from their expectations, or to a single category differing strongly from its expectation?
-Suppose you expect a crayon box to contain one blue, one red, and one green crayon, but instead it contains one blue, zero red, and two green crayons.
-The "green" and "red" categories did not meet their expectation, but "blue" did.
-Therefore, "blue" contributes nothing to the resulting chi-square value; all the divergence in the data comes from the "green" and "red" categories.
+For example, suppose you expect a sample of 100 cars in a very large parking lot to contain 50 sedans, 27 trucks, and 23 vans, but instead it contains 61 sedans, 16 trucks, and 23 vans.
+The "sedan" and "truck" categories did not meet their expectation, but "van" did.
+Therefore, "van" contributes nothing to the resulting chi-square value; all the divergence in the data comes from the "sedan" and "truck" categories.